nitad54448/yappari-5-1/README.md

 Saves a file with the parameters for all selected datasets.
 Useful for multiple datasets, for a small number of datasets you may use also __Report__.
 Note that if the dataset was not fitted the parameter line corresponding to that dataset will be empty.

 #### Save data ####
 This option saves the active datasets, as selected by the user, to a single file with data separated by the character you have on the Parameters page, in multiple columns format.
-All active datasets will be saved in a single file, each data subsequently added, with its name, to the same file.
+All active datasets will be saved in a single file, each dataset subsequently added, with its name, to the same file.

 #### Help ####
-This will open this website, hopefully the address will not change; while the program file may have some pdf help files, the most recent help is always on this github page.
+This will open this website, hopefully the address will not change; while the program file may have some tutorial help files, the most recent help is always on this github page.

 ### Datasets ###
 This list box shows all the datasets in memory.
-You can select one or more datasets.
+You can select one or more datasets and you can use common Windows shortcut like Ctrl+A, Delete....
 The parameters listed are those of the dataset selected (or the first selected dataset if you have more than one selection).
 The datasets label can be edited.

 ### Fit selected ###
-This command is used to fit the set of parameters that describes the circuit, if the circuit is valid (i.e., there are parameters to fit on the right side of the window).
+This command is used to fit the set of parameters that describes the circuit, if the circuit is valid (i.e., there are parameters to fit on the right side of the window) and if you have data.
 The user can select which parameters to fit and it is recommended to start with a few parameters first, ensuring that the initial values are close to the expected values.
 The simulated spectrum will be updated with every change in the parameters, and the user can perform manual adjustments as necessary.
-The data can be selected by standard Ctrl+Click, or if you want you can select all by using Ctrl+A.
+The data can be selected by standard click, ctrl+click,.. or if you want you can select all by using Ctrl+A.
 For many datasets, the data are described by the same model circuit, I suggest to select one measurement, adjust the parameters manually to be close to solution, then fit.
-After fit you can “Clone” these parameters to all other datasets and select all datasets, then Fit all selected in a go.
+You may want to take a look at this [tutorial](https://github.com/nitad54448/yappari-5-1/blob/main/help/fit_multiple.pdf).
+After fit you can “Clone” these parameters to all other datasets and select all datasets, then _Fit all selected_ in a go.

 The fitting can be performed using different methods, which are discussed before, although there is not much difference in the output of these methods (except for the esd, see below).
 The fitting process involves a number of cycles, by default 1000 for a dataset, and it will stop a limit is reached.
-These termination parameters can be adjusted on the _Parameters_ page.
+These termination parameters can be adjusted on the _Parameters_ page or in configuration file.
 Multiple iterations may be necessary, particularly if the initial values are far from the actual values.

 The quality of the fit is evaluated using the R<sup>2</sup> statistical parameter and the chi<sup>2</sup> value.
 However, the use of the chi<sup>2</sup> value as a statistical parameter is debatable, as discussed in the paper "Dos and don'ts of reduced chi-squared" by Andrae et al. (https://arxiv.org/abs/1012.3754).
 The chi<sup>2</sup> value reported here is calculated as (Sum ((Z<sub>obs</sub>-Z<sub>calc</sub>)<sup>2</sup>/Z<sub>calc</sub>))/DOF.
 The degree of freedom (DOF) is considered as Nr_of_points - nr_of_fitted_params.
 The standard deviation is estimated, assumming independent errors, only for unconstrained Levenberg-Marquardt fit.